AhsanRiyad/laravel_project_started/readme.md

 <p>
 	#This is a university project, made for educational purpose.

+	#this project tag comes from 'assignment-to-project' branch of 'laravel_project_started' repository

 	#SQL file will be inside "sql file" folder in the root directory.